 - All in One SEO Pack – A great tool to automatically make your site more friendly to search engines such as Google and Bing.

 - BackUpWordPress – Keep your website backed up for when disaster strikes.

 - Limit Login Attempts – A great little tool that keeps your WordPress site safe from hackers.

-- WP-Email – Makes it easy for your visitors to email links to your blog posts and pages.
+- Sumo – Makes it easy to add email signups and social share to your website.